Skip to main content

 The helpline is called the Veterans' Gateway helpline.

-If you're at risk of homelessness or rough sleeping, you can get help finding accommodation from:
+If you're at risk of homelessness or rough sleeping, you can get help finding a place to stay from:

 Private renting